 What other details affect the cost of a pole barn floor?

 So that leaves the last two, drains and accessibility.
 Drains don’t add a lot of cost if they are just regular floor drains with a tile running out to the exterior of the pole building.
 I add $75 per drain.
 Some folks want trench drains installed and these can be more expensive.
 You can buy premade trench drains, which are expensive, or you can let me build one.
-I charge $15.00 a footconcrete pole barn floor for a quality trench drain built with solid concrete.
+I charge $15.00 a foot for a quality trench drain built with solid concrete.
 This doesn’t include the grate.

 Accessibility is a big deal because the concrete weighs so much.
 If the truck can pull right up to the building at a couple different locations I don’t add any money to the quote.
 If the truck can’t drive right up to the building for some reason, then concrete buggies or a bobcat will need to shuttle the concrete into the building and be dumped that way.
 I usually add a flat rate of $250.00 – $400.00 depending on what I need to do to get the job done.